 To avoid a budget blowout it is important to plan out your renovation carefully, costing each stage and component and don’t make any changes to the plans halfway through.
 Experts tell us that there is a time to save and a time to splurge.
 Knowing which and when can save you heaps.

 The time to splurge is when something that is essential to your home needs repair or an upgrade.
 Often this may not even be visible.
 For instance, if you are renovating some part of the home and come across subpar structural elements.
 Or you might be tempted to save on the cost of joists and bearers.
 Don’t do it.
 Your home must meet all the Australian Standards requirements to be safe.
 It will not be passed if you don’t do it properly, but even more importantly it may not stand up to the next big storm.

 Having your roof blow off because you didn’t want to spend the money to build it properly will cost you more than doing it properly in the first place.
-Getting an unlicensed plumber to ‘fix’ that plumbing can cost more in the long run.
+Getting an unlicensed plumber to ‘fix’ that plumbing can cost more in the long run, so getting a proper residential plumbing expert to start with will save you more in the long run.
 The same goes for any other kind of renovation.
 So just where should you try to save?